1elasmarjad/Stat2Card/README.md

 # The Process

 ## Obtaining Data
-- To obtain the real-life player stat data, we will extract data from websites like `basketball-reference`
+- To obtain the real-life player stat data, we will extract data from websites like `basketball-reference.com`
 - To obtain NBA 2k card ratings we can similary extract the data from popular websites like `www.nba2klab.com` and `2kratings.com`

 ## Training